meichthys/sword_drill/readme.md

 ## Overview ##

+⚠ This project is under heavy development - large changes are expected to the codebase until v1.0.0 is released. ⚠

 Sword Drill is a speech to text application that listens for Bible references.
 When it parses a valid Bible Book/Chapter/Verse reference, it will display it on the screen.

 ### History ###